ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/platform.md

 ### Licensing

-The following table describes the user (`rol-Agency-users`) licensing settings for all implementation types that are configured within the tenant available at `Azure Active Directory > Groups > All groups > rol-Agency-users > Licenses > Microsoft 365 E5`
+The following table describes the user (`rol-Organisation-users`) licensing settings for all implementation types that are configured within the tenant available at `Azure Active Directory > Groups > All groups > rol-Organisation-users > Licenses > Microsoft 365 E5`

 | Item                                             | Configuration |
 | ------------------------------------------------ | ------------- |